Delgon95/rna_structure_aligner/README.md

-# RNA Structure Aligner
+# RNA Structure Aligner - **RNA Hugs**

-Information about the project, results and included algorithms can be found here: [Thesis](https://drive.google.com/open?id=17tl4rKGbjy284WpHZ5hWgyhpB6T08-vA)
+Information about the project, results, and included algorithms can be found here: [Thesis](https://drive.google.com/open?id=17tl4rKGbjy284WpHZ5hWgyhpB6T08-vA)

 The proposed approaches are heuristic algorithms that in practice generate suboptimal solutions of expected quality.
-One of the advantages of GENS is that it is able to generate multiple alternative alignments sometimes aligning different fragments of considered structures.
-Otherwise, GEOS is a dedicated heuristic that is usually repeatable for the particular pair of 3D structures and the given values of configuration parameters, the final results can differ depending if time limit was triggered or not.
+One of the advantages of GENS is that it can generate multiple alternative alignments sometimes aligning different fragments of considered structures.
+Otherwise, GEOS is a dedicated heuristic that is usually repeatable for the particular pair of 3D structures and the given values of configuration parameters, the final results can differ depending on if the time limit was triggered or not.

 # Build